Nils Landmark: Career

 Landmark first earned his living by helping out at the magistrate office of Jens Stub.
 With Stub's help, Nils Landmark moved to Copenhagen to study.
 He graduated as cand.jur. in 1797, and was hired as an attorney at the magistrate office.
 In 1808 Landmark was promoted to district stipendiary magistrate of Sunnfjord.
-He settled at the farm Tysse in Fjaler in 1809.
+He settled at the farm Tysse in Ytre Holmedal in 1809 (present-day Fjaler Municipality).

 Under Landmark's household, the farm Tysse was expanded and improved into a so-called model farm.
 He was one of the first people in the district to commence organized forest planting; especially fraxinus excelsior, ulmus glabra, salix og acer platanoides.
 Besides this he specialized in fruit trees.
 He founded the organization Det Holmedalske Sogneselskab, one of the earlier agricultural organizations in the district, and served as chairman for many years.

 In 1821 he was elected to the Norwegian Parliament, representing the constituency of Nordre Bergenhus Amt.
 His older brother Andreas Landmark, who was a bailiff in Romsdals Amt, served during the same period.

 Nils Landmark retired from the position as district stipendiary magistrate in 1852.
-He died in 1859 in Fjaler.
+He died in 1859 in Ytre Holmedal Municipality.